Joint Bayesian calibration and map-making for intensity mapping experiments: Demonstration

 We compare three progressively stronger priors: ``1 CalSrc'', ``5 CalSrc'', and ``5 CalSrc + $1/f$ prior''.
 The ``1 CalSrc'' case serves as the baseline, as at least one calibration source is always required to fix the flux scale of the map.
 The ``5 CalSrc'' scenario uses five spatially distributed calibration pixels.
 This setup is motivated by the idea that providing more large-scale information about the sky component in the TOD may help mitigate large-scale bias in the estimated map.
 The ``5 CalSrc + $1/f$ prior'' case further incorporates a strong prior on the power-law index of the $1/f$ noise PSD.
 This reflects a realistic situation in which some knowledge about the power-law behavior of the $1/f$ component is often available.
 Here, we aim to test whether such information can be effectively leveraged to reduce map bias.

 By comparing the residual maps in Figures~\ref{fig: combined maps}, we find that strengthening the priors does not lead to a significant improvement in the overall accuracy of the reconstructed sky map (also see different rows of Figure~\ref{fig: combined hist}).
-However, Figure~\ref{fig: sky-others cross correlation} shows that stronger priors do help reduce the correlation between sky pixels and nuisance parameters.
+In particular, although stronger priors, corresponding to a larger number of calibration sources (compare GS1, GS5, and GSF5), significantly reduce the uncertainty level in the 1$\times$TOD case, the residuals are largely insensitive to this change.
+This indicates that the reconstruction bias is not limited by the calibration constraining power we chose, but rather by the intrinsic gain--$T_\mathrm{sys}$ and $T_\mathrm{rec}$--$T_\mathrm{sky}$ degeneracies inherent to a fixed scanning direction, which the additional calibration sources we use cannot break.
+These degeneracies are instead mitigated in the 2$\times$TOD case, where the second independent scan direction provides different dependencies which help mitigate the bias.
+However, Figure~\ref{fig: sky-others cross correlation} and \ref{fig: GS1 corner}-\ref{fig: GSF5 corner} show that stronger priors do help reduce the correlation between sky pixels and nuisance parameters.
 That said, the impact of prior strengthening is notably weaker than the effect of simply incorporating an additional TOD dataset.